auth0/docs/articles/native-platforms/ios-swift/10-customizing-lock.md

 - `A0ThemeCloseButtonTintColor`

-Have fun customizing whatever you need from here.
+Have fun customizing whatever you need from here!

-### Done!

-Piece of cake.
-Wasn't it?
-You've just customized the Lock widget!